10 days in Norway…the options are endless for the best way to explore this gorgeous country.

 Best Time To Go

-This itinerary is best between the months of June and October.
+These itineraries are best between the months of June and October.
 Due to weather and snowfall, some hiking trails do not “open” until June.
 Plus, some roads can be closed until late spring, such as Trollstigen, a steep, iconic, twisting road near Geirangerfjord.

 These Itineraries are Designed as a Road Trip